-By attaching the Mr. Clean brand to a hip cause like Movember, and promoting it through Facebook, Proctor & Gamble has provided a blueprint for other older brands to follow.
+By attaching the Mr. Clean brand to a hip cause like Movember, and promoting it through Facebook, Procter & Gamble has provided a blueprint for other older brands to follow.
 Mr. Clean has gained over 21,000 new fans on Facebook since the beginning of the month.
 The promotion is a clever, relatively effortless way to increase exposure, and P&G has backed it up by creating a funny and engaging Facebook personality in Mr. Clean.
 “Can someone get on developing a mobile Scentalator app?
 I need to leave my house for a bit,” he wrote on November 13.

 Mr. Clean has a new look, a new personality, and perhaps most importantly, a new base of potential customers.
 The man has been clean-shaven since his birth in 1958, but the next time I’m at the grocery store, I’m going to be a little startled to see him without a mustache on the packaging, and perhaps give him a second look.

 That second look is the result of a job-well-done by the smart folks at P&G. Give yourselves a pat on the mustache.

 This post was first published by Jason Fidler on March Communications’ blog, PR Nonsense.